bariskanber/musclesense/README.md

 ### Getting started

-Download a [release version](https://github.com/bariskanber/musclesenseworkbench/releases) and install at a location of your choice on your Linux workstation.
-Please do not just clone or download the GitHub repository as you will be missing the required model weights.
+Download a [release version](https://github.com/bariskanber/musclesenseworkbench/releases) and save at a location of your choice on your Linux workstation.
+The source code and the model weights should be saved in the same directory.
+Please do not just clone or download the repository as you will be missing the required model weights.

-The following are prerequisites:
+The following are prerequisites (where appropriate with example commands):

 *itk-snap
 Python3
 python3 -m pip install numpy
 python3 -m pip install nibabel
-sudo apt install python3-tk (alternatively, sudo yum install)
+sudo apt install python3-tk
 python3 -m pip install matplotlib
 python3 -m pip install pandas
 python3 -m pip install joblib